Curry is scoring champ, Warriors beat Grizzlies for 8 seed - WHIZ News

 Brooks converted a tying three-point play with 6:32 left.
 Draymond Green drew Brooks’ sixth foul moments later, sending the Grizzlies star to the bench for the final 6:12 with 18 points.

-“This is the best we’ve played all year,” said coach Steve Kerr, whose Warriors returned to the arena at 10:30 p.m.
-Saturday night to take their COVID-19 tests ahead of the 12:30 p.m. start time.

-Curry, Green and Wiggins — who had played every game — sat out Friday against New Orleans to be fresh for Sunday.
+“I should’ve not fouled.
+I feel like the outcome would’ve been different,” Brooks said.
+“I play as hard as I can and leave the chips where they fall.”

-Both teams entered with identical 38-33 records and riding five-game winning streaks.
-They had split a back-to-back set March 19-20 in Memphis.
+Both teams entered with identical 38-33 records and five-game win streaks.
+They split a back-to-back set March 19-20 in Memphis.

 It marked quite a special day for outgoing Warriors President and COO Rick Welts, who is departing the position after 10 years with the franchise.
 He led the construction plans for second-year Chase Center and will stay on in an advisory role.
 Kerr spoke on the court before tip-off, both thanking the fans and honoring all that former Seattle SuperSonics ball boy Welts has done for the NBA and Warriors.